Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 > Sources differ as to whether the dealer gives themselves a dead card in this manner as well.
 Be sure to agree on this before playing!
 {.is-info}

+## The First Field and Betting
+Now, 4 cards are dealt face-up to the table in a row.
+This is known as the *first field*- each of these four cards will form the basis of a hand.

+Then, starting from the right of the dealer and working anti-clockwise, the players take turns to bet on the field cards.
+Each player may bet on as many of the four cards as they choose, and may bet different amounts on each.
+They signal their bets by placing the appropriate number of chips on top of each card.

+Note that the total amounts of points bet by all players **cannot exceed the agreed-upon maximum total bet**.
+Players cannot make bets that would push the total over this limit, and if it is reached, no further bets may be made.

+> Note that there are *always* 4 cards, regardless of the number of players!
+{.is-info}